davidclin/markdown/README.md

  The beginning of this sentence has 1 spaces.\
   The beginning of this sentence has 2 spaces.\
    The beginning of this sentence has 3 spaces.\
-    The beginning of this sentence has 4 spaces.\
+    The beginning of this sentence has 4 spaces.
+Spacing -- doesn't do jack.
+Everything gets aligned to the left.

 # Bullets
 * Bullet 1